-Orange: Browse the town's gourmet food stores, including The Essential Ingredient and A Slice of Orange.
+Orange: Browse the town's gourmet food stores, including The Essential Ingredient.
 If it happens to be the second Saturday of the month, treat your tastebuds at the Farmer's Market.
 Or, if you have the time, why not take part in a dog-led truffle hunt in nearby Millthorpe.

 Orange to Borenore: Drive west to rural Borenore for a coffee at the Borenore General Store.
 Borenore Caves Reserve is a great place to enjoy an outdoor picnic with the local produce you have bought.
 Alternatively, visit some cellar doors or drop into the fig orchard or local berry farm to pick your own fruit.

 Borenore to Canowindra: Drive 50 minutes through gorgeous scenery, olive groves and orchards and visit any of countless vineyards before stopping in Canowindra .
-Stroll the heritage-listed main street, visit The Age of Fishes Museum - they have fossils up to 360 million years old there - and enjoy lunch at the Taste Canowindra tourist centre.
+Stroll the heritage-listed main street, visit The Age of Fishes Museum - where they have fossils up to 360 million years old.

 Canowindra to Cowra: Drive south to Cowra to fill your car with treats from the Cowra Smokehouse and numerous vineyards.
-In spring, the cherry blossom is out and you can stroll through the Japanese Garden to make room for dinner, made with local produce at the ever popular Nelia Restaurant.
+In spring, the cherry blossom is out and you can stroll through the Japanese Garden to make room for dinner, made with local produce, in the cosy courtyard of The Quarry Restaurant.
 Spend the night in a luxury cottage at Everview Retreat.

 Cowra to Parkes: Drive to Parkes to tour the famous 'Dish' telescope and pop into The Dish Cafe for some regional goodies.